michaelliao/virtual-keyboard/README.md

-# virtual-keyboard
+# Virtual Keyboard

 Virtual keyboard is a simulated keyboard with RS-232 serial port support.
+It can be used as a keyboard input for embeded system via a RS-232 serial port.

 ```
    ╔════════════════════╗